Cognitive self-testOpen datasetCC BY 4.0

 Is this a real cognitive test?

 Yes.
-The three tasks — reaction time, digit-span memory, and Stroop interference — are standard paradigms used in cognitive neuroscience research.
-The scoring is research-grade for tracking your own trends over time, not a clinical diagnostic.
+The three tasks — reaction time, digit-span memory, and Stroop interference — are standard paradigms used in cognitive-psychology research.
+The scoring is research-grade for tracking your own trends; it is not a clinical diagnostic.

 Is my data saved or sold?

 Nothing is saved unless you give us an email.
 Your score lives in your browser's local storage — leave the site and it travels with you.
-We do not sell any data, ever.
-Email submission is optional and only used for your weekly focus report.
+We do not sell any data.
+Email submission is optional and only used for your retest reminder.

 Is this a medical assessment?

-No. This is a self-assessment tool for curious users.
-Your cognitive performance varies with sleep, hydration, caffeine, stress, and time of day.
-For persistent cognitive concerns, talk to a clinician.
+No. Your cognitive performance varies with sleep, hydration, caffeine, stress, and time of day.
+For persistent concerns, talk to a clinician.

 How accurate are the results?

-The individual tests are based on validated research paradigms, but your specific score depends on factors we can't control — device timing, distractions, whether you're tired.
-For the most reliable reading, take the scan 2-3 times over different days and average.
+The individual tests are based on validated research paradigms, but your specific score depends on factors we can't control — device timing, distractions, fatigue.
+For the most reliable reading, take the scan 2–3 times over different days and average.

 How do I improve my score?

-Sleep is the single biggest lever — most people jump 10-20 points after a full 8-hour night.
-Hydration, caffeine timing (morning only), and Omega-3 / magnesium support also shift scores over weeks.
-We recommend retesting monthly to see what's working.
+Sleep is the single biggest lever — most people gain 10–20 points after a full 8-hour night.
+Hydration, caffeine timing (morning only), and omega-3 or magnesium can shift scores over weeks.
+Retest monthly to see what's working.

 Can I retake it?

 Yes.
-Your first scan is saved as a baseline.
-Each retake is compared against your baseline so you can see if you're improving.
+Your first scan is saved locally as a baseline.
+Each retake is compared against it so you can see movement.
 Retest reminders are included if you save your email.